About Chris Jones

-In 2023, Chris published The Swine Republic: Struggles With the Truth About Agriculture and Water Quality, which was selected by the Library of Congress as Iowa’s representative in the 2024 National Book Festival.
-He continues to write about water quality and related issues on Substack.
+In 2023, Jones published The Swine Republic: Struggles With the Truth About Agriculture and Water Quality, which was selected by the Library of Congress as Iowa’s representative at the 2024 National Book Festival.
+In 2024, he also helped found Driftless Water Defenders, a grassroots organization dedicated to protecting the waters of northeast Iowa’s Driftless Area.

 A Selection of Chris's Media Appearances